 Find out more about the Health Students Child Dependants Allowance at nhsbsa.nhs.uk.

-Students who are planning to undertake nursing, midwifery and allied health professional subjects as a second degree will be able to access the standard student support system, on the same terms as students studying for a first degree.
+Students who are planning to undertake nursing, midwifery and allied health professional subjects (except paramedic science) as a second degree will currently be able to access the standard student support system, on the same terms as students studying for a first degree.
+Please check the NHS website for eligibility and the latest funding information.

 Awards of up to £1,500 per year.